Resources Introduction

 SPECAL

-SPECAL (Specialized Early Care for Alzheimer's) is a person-centred dementia care charity undertaking ground-breaking work with older people who have dementia of the Alzheimer's type.
+SPECAL (Specialised Early Care for Alzheimer's) is a person-centred dementia care charity undertaking ground-breaking work with older people who have dementia of the Alzheimer's type.

 SPECAL helps clients to live contentedly by associating their long-term memories with their current experience.